JDN89/my-playground/java/jan/rest-api-playground/restdemo/README.md

+##Lookup
+- difference Iterable and List
+  - pagingAndSortingRepository returns Iterable? look to documentation and examples
+  - look into pagination documentation
+  - look into what the sort parameter does and which string values can you pass it?

+## TODO

+- how to create and throw custom errors!
+- unit tests

 ## Dummy DATA
  - Inject data via CommandLineRunner
   - Had to remove lombok from my models and Create getters,setters, ctors by hand -> look into it